 After initially retrieving the certificate, the ACME client periodically contacts the STI-CA to get updated public key certificates, CRLs, or whatever else would be required to keep the server functional and its credentials up-to-date as described in section 5.4.4

+Account Key Registration

+[Editor’s note: add details from IPNNI-2016-00082R000.pdf discussed at 11/21/2016 virtual meeting.]

+Application for a Certificate

+[Editor’s note: add details from IPNNI-2016-00082R000.pdf discussed at 11/21/2016 virtual meeting.]

 Service Provider validation